visvar/visvar.github.io/README.md

 # HCI Stuttgart Homepage

-Hello, this is the repository for the webpage of the Human-Computer Interaction group at the University of Stuttgart headed by Michael Sedlmair.
+Hello, this is the repository for the webpage of the Human-Computer Interaction group at the University of Stuttgart, headed by Michael Sedlmair.

 If you are a (associated / alumnus) member and want to contribute, please **first read this readme**.